Anna’s Hummingbird // Photo by Dave Hage

 SCHEDULE:

-WEEK 1: Thursday May 16th, 12-1:30pm PST — Birding and the Body: We will introduce the mindful birding practice and how it benefits our physical and mental health.
+WEEK 1: Tuesday’s call will focus on Birding and the Body: We will introduce the mindful birding practice and how it benefits our physical and mental health.
 In a 30-minute guided meditation, we will establish the foundation for grounding and opening our senses to the birds.
 We will circle up as a community to share our stories and observations from the experience.

-WEEK 2: Thursday May 23rd, 12-1:30pm PST — Joining the Conversation: How can we offer our attention to the world in increasingly nuanced ways?
+WEEK 2: Tuesdays call is about Joining the Conversation: How can we offer our attention to the world in increasingly nuanced ways?
 What aspects of bird life and behavior help us learn their language?
 In this session we will focus our attention on the recognizable patterns of bird language and begin to notice how we are already a part of the conversation.

-WEEK 3: Thursday May 30th, 12-1:30pm PST — Taking it Deeper: Building on the practices from previous weeks, we will shift our focus to the more subtle patterns and shapes of bird language to help us understand the stories they tell about the landscape and our lives personally.
+WEEK 3: Tuesday’s call is about Taking it Deeper: Building on the practices from previous weeks, we will shift our focus to the more subtle patterns and shapes of bird language to help us understand the stories they tell about the landscape and our lives personally.

-WEEK 4: Thursday June 6th, 12-1:30pm PT — Reflections and the Path Ahead: We will reflect on what we have discovered about the birds and ourselves through the practice.
+WEEK 4: Tuesday’s call will focus on Reflections and the Path Ahead: We will reflect on what we have discovered about the birds and ourselves through the practice.
 We will blend core learnings from mindful birding and bird language.
 To continue the practice beyond the program, we will share upcoming opportunities for mindful birding and bird language at home and in the community.

 Spending just 20 minutes connecting with nature can help lower stress hormone levels.